tylerjcw/KeyChord/README.md

 - #### KeyChord.Action Constructor

   `KeyChord.Action(command, condition := True)`
-  - `command`: The action to perform
+  - `command`: The action to perform.
-  - `condition`: An optional condition that must evaluate to `True` for the action to execute
+  - `condition`: An optional condition that must evaluate to `True` for the action to execute.
+  - `description`: An optional short description of the action.

 - #### KeyChord.Action Properties

-  - `Command`: The action to perform
+  - `Command`: The action to perform.
-  - `Condition`: The condition for execution
+  - `Condition`: The condition for execution.
+  - `Description`: Set this to a short description of what the key does.
+Displayed in the GUI that shows when `KeyChord.RemindKeys` is set to `True`.

 - #### KeyChord.Action Methods